libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_BFS_DFS/pathfinding.md

 - the heuristic function used in the `gbfs_demo.pyc` is the [Euclidean Distance](https://www.wikiwand.com/en/Euclidean_distance).
 You can define your own heuristic function used as `Cell` priority.
 - Compare the `GBFS` with `BFS` and `DFS` using the same map.
 - Try to use other heuristic functions.
-- `map5.txt` has been purposefully crafted for utilisation with `GBFS`.
+- `map3.txt` and `map5.txt` have been purposefully crafted for utilisation with `GBFS`.

->**Note**: The `gui_lib.py` contains two helper functions that might assist in your implementation.
+>**Note**: The `gui_lib.pyc` contains two helper functions that might assist in your implementation.
 Feel free to use alternative methods if preferred.
 > - `getGridDist(c1, c2)`: Retrieves the [Manhattan Distance](https://www.wikiwand.com/simple/Manhattan_Distance) between two Cells by applying the equation `abs(c1.row - c2.row) + abs(c1.col - c2.col)`.
 > - `getGridEuclideanDist2(c1, c2)`: Determines the squared Euclidean distance between two cells using the equation `(c1.row - c2.row)`<sup>2</sup> + `(c1.col - c2.col)`<sup>2</sup>.
 The actual Euclidean distance involves the `sqrt` operation, but for comparison purposes, the squared value is calculated for faster computation.
 > - You can utilise Python's built-in data type `list` to serve as a priority queue by creating your own priority function if you prefer.
 Alternatively, the `PriorityQueue` class can be quite helpful in managing prioritised elements.